yebrahim/polymer2-typescript-webpack/README.md

 Webpack's `import` mechanism is flexible enough to allow importing and bundling Javascript modules into web components, which means HTML imports are not needed, and `npm` modules are very easy to import and use too.
+Even bower components, including Polymer elements, are included the same way.

 ## Tech Stack